-- ✓ Exceptional HSE record Alvopetro maintained an exceptional HSE record during the first 18 months of operations of the Caburé project with zero safety incidents; - ✓ Reportable environmental spills5 Alvopetro had no reportable spills in 2021; - ✓ Expanded ESG disclosure Following the first full year of operations, Alvopetro released additional ESG related disclosure and plans to expand such disclosure in 2022 with an inaugural 2021 sustainability report; and - ✓ Voluntary social contribution In 2021, Alvopetro commenced a formal voluntary social contribution program targeting the long-term sustainability of seven communities within its direct and indirect areas of influence and completed a comprehensive community assessment visiting over 190 families in its areas of operations with a plan to allocate US\$0.20 per boe to programs in 2022.
-The initial programs include a music and arts program for 200 underprivileged students and a program working with 192 farmers to boost small plot farming productivity through circular water systems and collective cooperation in productive systems and techniques.
+- ✓ Exceptional HSE record Alvopetro maintained its exceptional HSE with zero safety incidents in 2022; - ✓ Reportable environmental spills Alvopetro had no reportable spills in 2022; - ✓ Inaugural sustainability report Alvopetro released its first sustainability report in August 2022 relating to metrics for the 2021 year; and - ✓ Voluntary social contribution In 2022, Alvopetro expanded its voluntary social contribution program targeting the long-term sustainability of seven communities within its direct and indirect areas of influence.
+2022 programs included: - o a music and arts program for 144 students; - o a program working with 40 families to boost small plot farming productivity through circular water systems and collective cooperation in productive systems and techniques; - o a youth volleyball program offering free volleyball practice for over 60 students and young adults; and - o commencement of support for a nature conservation program focused on conservation awareness and restoration of habitats for the maned three-toed sloth.